-A recent study finds a strong correlation between rheumatoid arthritis and celiac disease.
+Is there a connection between gluten sensitivity and rheumatoid arthritis?
+A recent study finds a strong correlation between RA and celiac disease.
 The findings of the research state that patients with a diagnosis of rheumatoid arthritis may be misdiagnosed and may actually have a form of polyarthritis caused by gluten.
 The authors of the research paper state:

 It is possible that CD may be the correct diagnosis in a patient with polyarthritis, even if the patient meets the ACR criteria for RA.
 In other words, CD should be considered among the differential diagnoses in a patient with poly-arthritis.